 Creating a Natural Environment in the Heart of Clitheroe.

-Primrose Community Nature Trust owns and manages the Primrose Nature Reserve for the benefit of the community and wildlife.
+Primrose Community Nature Trust has been formed to manage the site for the benefit of the community and wildlife.
 It is perhaps the most exciting development of a community space in the town since the Castle Grounds were purchased by the Council in 1920.
 Despite being severely neglected, the site is already listed as a Biological Heritage Site.
-The extensive restoration work has now been carried out by the Ribble Rivers Trust making this a beautiful natural sanctuary for wildlife that includes walkway and bridges that connect Whalley Road to Woone Lane.
-The Dam has been made safe and prepared for the installation of the longest Alaskan A fish pass in England.
-There are plenty of community projects that require volunteers, so if you can help, please register your interest at the bottom of this page.
+The extensive restoration work that will be carried out by the Ribble Rivers Trust will make this a beautiful natural sanctuary for wildlife that will include a new walkway through the site and the longest fish pass in England.
+The work will be done by professional contractors but there will be plenty of projects where we need volunteers who like fun and hard work.
+If you can help please register your interest at the bottom of this page

 Primrose Community Nature Trust

-We are a not-for-profit organization supported by donations from the previous owner of the land, Beck Developments and the Ribble Valley Borough Council.
-We are delighted to have been awarded charitable status by the Charities Commission.
+We are a not for profit organization supported by donations and the Ribble Valley Borough Council and we are currently applying to the Charities Commission for charitable status

-To conserve and rehabilitate the lodge for environmental protection and make improvements for the benefit of the natural environment and the public.
+- To conserve and rehabilitate the Lodge for environmental protection and improvements for the benefit of the natural environment and public.

-To advance the education of the public, schools and associations for the understanding of the lodge, including its fauna, flora, biodiversity and river catchment management.
+- To advance the education of the public, schools and associations of the understanding fo Primrose Lodge including its fauna, flora, biodiversity and river catchment management.

 “The Earth is a fine place and worth fighting for.”

-Pendle Hill dominates Clitheroe to the East and is the source of Mearley Brook from which the lodge was formed.
-It was created to supply the adjacent Primrose Mill, opened for cotton spinning in 1787.
-It was only the second major mill to be built in the area after the one at Low Moor.
-They marked the arrival of the Industrial Revolution in Clitheroe and as such were important landmarks in the area.
-Subsequently, Primrose Mill was used for calico printing and later became a paper mill.
-Meanwhile, Mearley Brook had become an important source of water power for a series of smaller mills built along its banks.
+Pendle Hill dominates Clitheroe to the south and is the source of Mearley Brook from which Primrose Lodge was formed.
+It was created to supply the adjacent Primrose Mill, opened for cotton spinning in 1787; it was only the second major mill to be built in the area after the one at Low Moor.
+They marked the arrival of the industrial revolution to Clitheroe and as such were important landmarks in the area.
+Subsequently Primrose Mill was used for calico printing and later became a paper mill.
+Meanwhile Mearley Brook had become an important source of water power for a series of smaller mills built along its banks.
 However, the paper mill at Primrose had a relatively short life, being closed by 1890, but the lodge continued to feed the nearby Lower Mill which ultimately became a bleaching and dying works and continued to operate until 1963.
-The lodge prevented upstream migration of a number of aquatic species and has created artificial sediment downstream.
-It is now redundant so the next chapter is to address these issues for the greater benefit of wildlife.
+The Lodge prevented upstream migration of a number of aquatic species and has created artificial sediment downstream.
+It is now redundant so the next chapter is to address these issues for the great benefit of the wildlife.

 Your support is vital to our work at Primrose Community Nature Trust.
-There are many ways you can contribute - for as much or as little of your time and your skills as you can manage.
-We are also looking for community-minded individuals and companies to become local heroes and join us as PCNT Partners to support the projects we hope to run.
-Every contribution will help us to fulfil our mission.
+There are many ways you can contribute, a little of your time and your skill would be amazing.
+We are also looking for community-minded individuals and companies to become local heroes and become a PCNT Partner to aid some of the projects we hope to run.
+Every little way you commit helps us fulfil our mission.
 Learn more about how you can get involved and take advantage of the opportunity to make a real difference to our wonderful community.

 Volunteer your time